dementia

 For fourteen years I worked in Community and Hospital Social Work with Older People as a Senior Social Worker and later as an Assistant Team Manager.
 I have been involved with staff training, practice teaching for social work students and as an NVQ4 Assessor and continue to be registered with the General Social Care Council.

 In recent years I have worked in the Voluntary Sector for Crossroads in Birmingham setting up and running a service supporting families of someone with a dementia.
 It was during this time that I became absorbed in dementia training and became a passionate advocate of Dementia Care Matters Model of Care with a focus on improving quality of life.
 In the last couple of years I worked as an independent dementia trainer joining Dementia Care Matters in the role of Consultant Trainer.
-It is my heartfelt belief that Feelings Matter Most in the
+It is my heartfelt belief that Feelings Matter Most in the care sector and for all of us and this is an inspiring way of reaching out to nurses and care staff.

 I love to dance!
 I am a hanky waving, stick throwing morris dancer.